-Prerequisite: Written or electronic permission of a faculty member.
-The M.A. thesis will be written on an area of spiritual and pastoral care under the guidance of a faculty member.
+Prerequisite: Written or electronic permission of the director of the master's program in spiritual and pastoral care.
+An optional course to PC 695 in cases where a thesis is required to further the student's professional career.
+The thesis will be written on an area of spiritual and pastoral care under the guidance of a faculty member.
 (Pass/Fail)